The Rocky Horror Picture Show: Title sequence

 The film starts with the screen fading to black and oversized, disembodied female lips appear overdubbed with a male voice, establishing the theme of androgyny to be repeated as the film unfolds.
 The opening scene and song, "Science Fiction/Double Feature", consists of the lips of Patricia Quinn (who appears in the film later as the character Magenta and as 'Trixie the Usherette' in the original London production, where she also sings the song) but has the vocals of actor and Rocky Horror creator, Richard O'Brien (who appears as Magenta's brother Riff Raff).
 The lyrics refer to science fiction and horror films of the past and list several film titles from the 1930s to the 1960s, including The Day the Earth Stood Still (1951), Flash Gordon (1936), The Invisible Man (1933), King Kong (1933), It Came from Outer Space (1953), Doctor X (1932), Forbidden Planet (1956), Tarantula (1955), The Day of the Triffids (1962), Curse of the Demon (1957), and When Worlds Collide (1951).

 Music

 The soundtrack was released in 1975 by Ode Records and produced by English composer Richard Hartley.
-The album peaked at No. 49 on the U.S. Billboard 200 in 1978.
+The album peaked at No. 49 on the US Billboard 200 in 1978.
 It reached No. 12 on the Australian albums chart and No. 11 on the New Zealand albums chart.
 The album is described as the "definitive version of the [Rocky Horror] score".